 APIs, or application programming interfaces, are software intermediaries.

-Using programming codes, like those seen on the best code learning app, APIs allow applications and other technologies to talk to each other, share data, and build out seamless process workflows and consumer-facing profiles.
 For example, APIs are at work when you use PayPal to pay online.
 The retail site utilises an API to gather your payment data from PayPal’s interface and integrates that data with the retailer, allowing you to purchase your items without having to input your payment information.
 Neat, right?

 The Importance of APIs

 Data is exploding – it is rapidly expanding, ever-changing, and developing in a way that makes certain types of data obsolete before companies even know they have it.
 Many have called data the new oil.
 The Data as a Service (DaaS) industry, centred around the collection and utilisation of mass data sets, has harnessed this data explosion, changing the way society does business.
 It allows for mass, immediate understanding of consumer and competitor behaviour; the development and curation of personalised marketing campaigns; considerable cost and time savings; and faster, more evidence-based decision making.